 As of now, if you are an employer with more than two earning employees, or an employee searching for an affordable way to shift to electric, this could be an alluring option.
 Employers can also provide a scheme with their package to retain existing employees and attract new ones.

-It also demonstrates that a business is committed at helping out with global and national environmental initiatives.
+It also demonstrates that a business is committed to helping out with global and national environmental initiatives.
 That is the most crucial thing in the long run.